-How sales negotiation techniques save money and increase customer satisfaction.
+Use sales negotiation techniques to save money and increase customer satisfaction.

 The English seem to have made discussing price with a vendor almost a taboo subject.
 It would seem silly to ask for a special reduction at the supermarket checkout but if you visit a street market, even the fruit and vegetable vendors will barter.

-Just ask yourself how much you spend a year in shops where the person who serves you could have a degree of discretion over price?
+How much do you spend a year in shops where the person who serves you could have a degree of discretion over the price you pay?

 Suppose you got an envelope through your door with £1000 in it.
 Imagine 100 crisp £10 notes in your hand that are not already consigned to pay a bill.
 Would you get a little excited?